Home/Blog/Well-Being/General Awareness/What Causes Dimples and Why We Find Them Fascinating

-Dimples that appear on the cheeks when we smile are formed actually due to variations in the zygomaticus major muscle.
-This muscle, which is crucial for facial expressions, normally runs from your cheekbone to the corner of your mouth.
+Dimples that appear on the cheeks when we smile are formed due to variations in the zygomaticus major muscle.
+This muscle, which is crucial for facial expressions, runs typically from your cheekbone to the corner of your mouth.
 But if you have dimples, it may act a bit differently.

 In individuals blessed with dimples, this muscle splits into two bundles.
 One bundle connects to the corner of your mouth as usual, while the other attaches below it and is attached to the skin above.
 This unique arrangement causes the skin to dip when this muscle contracts during a smile, giving rise to those adorable dimples.

-You can have dimples either on one or both cheeks.
-And yes, they are often passed down through families.
+You can have dimples on one or both cheeks.
+And yes, they are often inherited.
 Roughly 20-37% of us have cheek dimples, but this figure can vary depending on where you live.
 Let’s now explore the different types of dimples that grace our faces.

 Different Types of Dimples